Pertussis

 family illustration

-Pertussis is spread via airborne droplets produced when the infected person coughs.
-Pertussis can also be spread by an individual who has only a mild form of the disease, or by an infected individual who has no symptoms at all.
+Whooping cough is spread via airborne droplets produced when the infected person coughs.
+Whooping cough can also be spread by an individual who has only a mild form of the disease, or by an infected individual who has no symptoms at all.
 Frequently, older siblings and parents who may be carrying the bacteria bring the disease home and infect an infant in the household.

-Anyone who is not vaccinated with the pertussis vaccine, or whose vaccination status is not up-to-date, is at risk of contracting the disease.
+Anyone who is not vaccinated with the whooping cough vaccine, or whose vaccination status is not up-to-date, is at risk of contracting the disease.

 Baby being vaccinated

-The most important way to prevent pertussis is through complete immunisation.
-The vaccine for pertussis is usually given in combination with diphtheria and tetanus vaccination (often in combination also with poliomyelitis, Haemophilus influenzae and hepatitis B vaccination).
+The most important way to prevent whooping cough is through complete immunisation.
+The vaccine for whooping cough is usually given in combination with diphtheria and tetanus vaccinations (often in combination also with poliomyelitis, Haemophilus influenzae and hepatitis B vaccination).
 A primary course of 2-3 doses is usually given between two and twelve months of age, in accordance with the national vaccination schedule.
 A third or fourth dose is recommended at 11-24 months of age, and another dose between three and seven years of age.

 Some EU/EEA countries recommend boosters for adolescents, adults, and/or women during pregnancy, which also temporarily protects the baby once it is born.
 Some countries also recommend a booster to unprotected women soon after they have delivered, to reduce the risk of transmission of the disease to the baby.

-Antibiotics can be used to treat pertussis and prevent further spread of the disease.
+Antibiotics can be used to treat whooping cough and prevent further spread of the disease.
 However, in order to be most effective, treatment must begin early in the course of disease, during the first one to two weeks before the episodes of numerous rapid coughs occur.

 For more information check the ECDC website: https://www.ecdc.europa.eu/en/pertussis/facts